BaguetteBoiTuna/NTPU/2025-06-07-2024_fall_2025_spring-dante_guillemain-epitech.md

 Choosing NTPU was the right call.
 I upgraded my presentation skill set, gained a foundational grasp of business concepts, and learned bartending to upgrade future house parties.
 Taiwan matched every positive thing I read: safe streets, brilliant night-market food, and sunsets from the food-court roof that stick in memory.
 If offered a rerun, I would accept, though I would ride into Taipei more often.

 ## Photos
+PS: As a male individual I don't take a lot of photos.